A question commonly raised during Middle East cross-cultural training is why the region is named this way.

 Jerwaharlal Nehru (the first Prime Minister in India), for example, argued that the term should be replaced with ‘West Asia’.
-His suggestion continues to receive a great deal of support and many academics
+His suggestion continues to receive a great deal of support and many academics.

 "Middle East” is problematic because it is, undeniably, a Western term reflecting a Western perspective.

-Learn About the Middle East Culture
+Learn More About the Middle East

-Not only does it give practical tips on doing business in the region, but also provides specific insights into the different cultures wtihin the Middle East, the people, societies, values and mindsets.
+It offers super insights into the different cultures wtihin the Middle East, the people, societies, values and mindsets.

 Here's the free sample of the course video.